 Forgive the analogy, but it occurred to us that a Peter Vecsey column is a lot like going hunting with Dick Cheney.
 If you're loud and obnoxious enough to scare the little critters out of hiding and keep loudly blasting away, you're bound to hit something eventually.
 And those innocent people who get in the way and… »

 We have very few requirements when reading our favorite sports columnists.
 One is that the article should be in English.
 Another is that there be no popup ads for the latest Rob Schneider comedy film (we're adamant about that one).
 Lastly, we must be able to stay awake throughout the entire column.
 Not sharp and… »

 It was Joe Biddle who once said: "Not everyone is going to like you.
 If you want that, go be a greeter at Wal-Mart."
 Well, we knew a greeter at Wal-Mart once, and he was a real bastard.
 His first words to us upon entering the store were: "Keep it moving, Jose."
 Our name is not Jose.
-Then, and we're not totally sure about… »
+Then, and we're not totally sure… »

 The way we hear it, it's only a matter of time before citizens of the greater Boston area seize up torches and pitchforks and march en masse on the Globe building, demanding the head and/or various other stubby, dwarfish body parts of Ron Borges.
 If there is a sportswriter more despised in his own local area we know… »